The Chaos I Need a Break From

 It took the whole of my mornings those days to be fully present to complete 3 things in the time I usually complete 9.
 It took effort to step away from the phone, let my heart feel all that terror, let myself send them as much love, comfort and strength as I could and then disengage to be fully present with the day ahead of me.

 Reclaiming My Focus

 In looking at my calendar in passing on Wednesday as I rushed out the door, I noticed the fall equinox was this week and a warmth of comfort and familiarity came over me in remembering my biannual self care ritual of fasting.

 I’ve been doing 9 day fasts at the the fall and spring equinoxes for a few years now and I am amazed each and every time at how much I receive from it.
-What in the past I determinedly approached as a wrestling match with my own physical and mental urges, I now turn to as a welcomed and familiar repose from my life in the midst of my life.
+What in the past I determinedly approached it as a wrestling match with my own physical and mental urges, I now turn to as a welcomed and familiar repose.

 Digging Deeper For Equilibrium